 02 of 05

 If you have loose-fill attic insulation it might contain asbestos.
 Loose-fill, on its own, does not necessarily indicate asbestos.
 You can have loose-fill fiberglass or cellulose, neither of which contain asbestos.
 Vermiculite insulation will be in pellet form and have a mica-like sheen.

 Loose-fill insulation is difficult to move or remove.
-Since you're removing only 32 square feet, I recommend doing this by hand (for whole-attic removal, you can hire a company with special vacuums made... just for taking out this type of insulation).
-I've found that scooping with a dustpan and placing the insulation in large contractor's bag is the best way to remove the material.
+Since you're removing only 32 square feet, you can do this by hand (for whole-attic removal, you can hire a company with special vacuums made just for... taking out this type of insulation).
+Scooping with a dustpan and placing the insulation in large contractor's bag is an efficient way to remove the material.

 03 of 05